replicatedhq/kots/design/variadic_config.md

     title: Nginx Configs
     description: Config to serve as an example for creating your own
     items:
-    - name: "nginx_port",
+    - name: "nginx_port"
-      type: "text",
+      type: "text"
-      title: "Nginx port",
+      title: "Nginx port"
-      default: "80",
+      default: "80"
       value: ""

     # NEW!
-    # This is a repeat Config Item
+    # This is a repeatable Config Item
     - name: "static_files"
       type: file
       title: "Static Assets"
-      repeatable: true      # Tells the UI/Kots to expect an array
+      repeatable: true      # NEW!
+Tells the UI/Kots to expect an array
-      minimumCount: 3       # Not sure if this is needed here but including for discussion
+      minimumCount: 3       # NEW!
+Not sure if this is needed here but including for discussion
-      repeatValues:         # Returned to the API filled in from the CLI/console
+      repeatValues:         # NEW!
+Returned to the API filled in from the CLI/console
       - "encoded file value one"
       - "encoded file value two"

   # NEW!
-  templateGroups:
+This is a repeatable group
-  - name: nginx             # Template ID
+  - name: nginx             # ID
     title: Proxy Instances  # Group Friendly Name
+    repeatable: true        # NEW!
+Tells the UI/Kots this is a group
-    groupName: Proxy        # UI Name associated with "Create another -----"
+    groupName: Proxy        # NEW!
+UI Name associated with "Create another -----"
-    groupPrefix: nginx      # Label all resources+values created with <prefix>-resource-<cardnality>
+    groupPrefix: nginx      # NEW!
+Label all resources+values created with <prefix>-<cardnality>-resource
-    minimumCount: 1         # How many instances need to be created?
+    minimumCount: 1         # NEW!
+How many instances need to be created?
 Populates this many templates in the UI w/ defaults.
-    templateItems:
+    items:
-    - name: "port",
+    - name: "port"
-      type: "text",
+      type: "text"
-      title: "Proxy Port",
+      title: "Proxy Port"
       default: "",
-      values:               # values will get added by the UI
+      repeatValues:         # values will get added by the UI
       - value: "80"
         id: "nginx-0-port"
       - value: "443"
         id: "nginx-1-port"
       - value: "8080"
         id: "nginx-2-port"

+  # Second Example of Repeatable Config Group
-  - name: kafka_template
+  - name: kafka
     title: Kafka Instances
+    repeatable: true
-    groupName: Kafka
+    repeatGroupName: Kafka
-    groupPrefix: kafka
     minimumCount: 1
-    templateItems:
+    items:
-    - name: "hostname",
+    - name: "hostname"
-      type: "text",
+      type: "text"
-      title: "Kafka Hostname",
+      title: "Kafka Hostname"
-      default: "kafka.default.local",
+      default: "kafka.default.local"
-      values:
+      repeatValues:
       - value: "kafka.one.local"
         id: "kafka-0-hostname"
       - value: "kafka.two.local"
         id: "kafka-1-hostname"
     # Combining both concepts
-    - name: "topic",
+    - name: "topic"
-      type: "text",
+      type: "text"
-      title: "Kafka Default Topics",
+      title: "Kafka Default Topics"
-      default: "",
-      repeatable: true              # Tells the UI/Kots to expect an array
+      repeatable: true
+      default: ""
       minimumCount: 1
-      values:                       # values will get added by the UI
+      repeatValues:                 # values will get added by the UI
-      - value: "topic A"            # Instance 1 has two topic, but instance 2 only has 1
+      - value: "topic A"            # Instance 1 has two topics, but instance 2 only has 1
         id: "kafka-0-topic-0"
       - value: "topic B"
         id: "kafka-0-topic-1"
-      - value: "topic C"
-        id: "kafka-1-topic-0"
+      - id: "kafka-1-topic-0"       # Assumes the default value; value property is optional
 ```

 #### ConfigValues